kohya-ss/sd-scripts/README.md

 ### Recent Updates

 Sep 10, 2024:
 In FLUX.1 LoRA training, individual learning rates can be specified for CLIP-L and T5XXL.
 By specifying multiple numbers in `--text_encoder_lr`, you can set the learning rates for CLIP-L and T5XXL separately.
 Specify like `--text_encoder_lr 1e-4 1e-5`.
+The first value is the learning rate for CLIP-L, and the second value is for T5XXL.
 If you specify only one, the learning rates for CLIP-L and T5XXL will be the same.

 Sep 9, 2024:
 Added `--negative_prompt` and `--cfg_scale` to `flux_minimal_inference.py`.
 Negative prompts can be used.